Standard Family Orders Handbook: Volume One (3rd edition)

-The Standard Family Orders Handbook is the approved source of guidance to the official orders with a Foreword from the former president of the Family Division, Sir James Munby.
+The Standard Family Orders Handbook is the approved source of guidance to the official Standard Family Court Orders, covering financial remedies, enforcement and other matters.

 The Standard Family Orders Handbook has the tremendous benefit for the practitioner not only of presenting full versions of all the orders in published book form for the first time, but also the very great assistance of the author's editorial comments, in which he uses his considerable experience as a barrister and judge in the family justice system to identify when particular orders, or particular parts of orders, might sensibly be used.